 After scheduling your appointment you will be directed to complete the Counseling Intake online which will take 10-15 minutes.
 When you arrive for your first visit, you will be welcomed by a Counseling Center staff member.
 Then you will meet with a counselor for 30 minutes to discuss the reason(s) for your visit.
 You will have the opportunity to talk about your concerns, in your own words.
 Your counselor will have some questions to help clarify your situation; and by the end of the initial consultation, the two of you will decide what type of counseling (individual or group) is most appropriate for you.

 You will most likely be scheduled to return to the Counseling Center for a second appointment, which is called an intake.
 During the 45-50 minute intake, the counselor collects relevant history and additional information and a plan for addressing your concerns will be made.

 Services are available at no additional charge to any student enrolled at Longwood University; one-time consultation and referral services are provided without charge to faculty and staff.

 How do I get started?

-You can make an appointment either in person (in the upper level of the Health & Fitness Center) or by phone (434-395-2409).
-Do not e-mail the Counseling Center; for reasons of confidentiality, staff at the Counseling Center do not respond to e-mail messages.
+You can make an appointment either in person (in the upper level of the Health & Fitness Center) by phone (434-395-2409) or by email (email@example.com).
 Typically you will be able to meet with a counselor within a week or two, and if for any reason you are unable to keep an appointment, please call the Counseling Center to let us know.
 We appreciate your giving us as much advance notice as possible for any cancellation or rescheduling of appointments.

 In the case of an emergency, you should contact the Counseling Center and let us know that it's an emergency.
 If you cannot reach the Counseling Center (434-359-2409) or if it's after hours, please contact the Longwood University Police (434-395-2091), your Resident Advisor (RA), or the Resident Education Coordinator for your hall or building.

 Is what I say in counseling confidential?